cogent3/cogent3/doc/app/app_cookbook/sample-min-len.rst

     tmpdir = TemporaryDirectory(dir=".")
     path_to_dir = tmpdir.name

-``min_length`` is a useful app to use in data process, where you may want to ensure that all your sequences exceed a given length for downstream modelling.
+``min_length`` is a useful app to use in data processing pipelines where downstream analysis requires sequences exceed a given length.

-In the following example, we compose a process that loads alignments, removes sequences less than 300 nucleotides in length, and writes them to a data store.
-We apply this process to a data store that indentifies fasta files in the data directory.
+In the following example, we compose a process that loads alignments, removes sequences less than 300 nucleotides in length, before writing them to a data store.
+We apply this process to a data store of the fasta files in the data directory.
 We restrict this data store to two members as a minumum example.

 .. jupyter-execute::
     :raises: